 The one thing that is certain, is that we will all face the end of our life.
 It is probably also certain that we want to make that time as comforting and beautiful as possible for ourselves and our loved ones.
-Join us for a thought-provoking discussion around end-of-life planning with Wendy Norman and Nancy Niedzielski.
+Join us for a thought-provoking discussion around end-of-life planning moderated by Wendy Norman.

 Join author Anna Lappé (Diet for a Hot Planet; Hope’s Edge), GrapeVine, and PCC Farmland Trust at Chateau Ste Michelle winery for a dialogue about the intersection of our food system and climate change.
 Featuring a panel of local women leaders in the food + farms space, this evening event promises to deliver Grapevine’s signature blend of inspiration and information – a remarkable opportunity to listen to outstanding speakers and support and challenge each other.